dell/csi-powermax/test/helm/README.md

 | get.volume.ids | Script to list the volume IDs for all PVS in a namespace
 | logit.sh       | Script to print number of pods and pvcs in a namespace
 | postgres.sh    | Script used to startup a postgres pod that is backed by a PV
-| starttest.sh   | Used to instantiate one of the helm charts above.
-Requires argument of helm chart
+| starttest.sh   | Used to instantiate one of the Helm charts above.
+Requires argument of Helm chart
-| stoptest.sh    | Stops currently running helm chart and deletes all PVCS
+| stoptest.sh    | Stops currently running Helm chart and deletes all PVCS
 | volumeclonetest.sh | Tests volume clones
 | snaprestoretest.sh | Tests restore from a VolumeSnapshot (using clones)
 | volumeexpansiontest.sh | Tests volume expansion